 Welcome the Holidays With Healthy Fir

-With the first snowfall, out have come the jackets with the fur hoods...the jackets I would never wear (don't get me started on animal rights!)
+With the first snowfall, out come the puffer jackets with the fur hoods... beautiful jackets I may admire, but would never wear (I don't believe in decorating coats with bits of wolf!)
 But there is a different kind of fir, and it's simply amazing.

-Every winter season brings its own special memories, and a lot of those memories have to do with the holidays; even if you don't celebrate Christmas, it's kind of hard to escape, what with the tree lights coming out the week after Halloween.
+Every winter season brings its own special memories, and a lot of those memories have to do with the holidays; even if you don't celebrate Christmas, it's kind of hard to escape, what with the holiday decorations suddenly appearing everywhere by the week after Halloween.
 There was the year you took the kids tobogganing despite the sudden thaw that made it more like mud-bogganing; the year you got down on one knee and proposed with the fireplace glow as your romantic backdrop; the year you found every single gift on your list on sale and had enough money left over to buy yourself something pink and frilly.

-There is just nothing like the smell of fir needle – and it has incredible health benefits that you may not know about.
+There is just nothing like the smell of fir needle – and it is said to have health benefits that you may not know about.
 Read on to learn more about fir needle essential oil!